JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

-The precise spectro-photometric response as a function of wavelength is needed to accurately predict the spectral flux density from a source, regardless of whether it is resolved or unresolved, regardless of its spectral color, and wherever it is positioned in the MRS FOV.
-The reality is that the wavelength-dependent detector pixel non-linear response, the behavior of the spectral fringes, the estimation of the radiative (sky) background, and uncertainties in theoretical stellar models and aperture correction factors, make the task of precisely determining the wavelength relative (and absolute) spectral flux density of a source challenging.
+The precise spectro-photometric response as a function of wavelength is needed to accurately predict the spectral flux density from a source, regardless of whether it is resolved or unresolved, regardless of its spectral color, and regardless of its position in the MRS FOV.
+The reality is that the wavelength-dependent detector pixel nonlinear response, the behavior of the spectral fringes, the estimation of the radiative (sky) background, the uncertainties in theoretical stellar models and aperture correction factors, and the time evolution of the end-to-end system response can make the task of precisely determining the wavelength relative (and absolute) spectral flux density of a source challenging.
+We describe the approach taken for the initial spectro-photometric solution based on commissioning observations.
+This work will be superseded by on-going efforts to rederive a fully flight-based calibration using a variety of standard stars observed throughout the Cycle 1 calibration program.
+This Cycle 1 calibration program will assess and account for any evolution in photometric sensitivity that may be observed during the first year of observations.

 The MIRI MRS spectro-photometric response was determined on the ground using a spatially uniform extended blackbody source (see chapter 7 in \cite{phdthesisYannis} for more details).
 Unfortunately in the mid-infrared there are no sufficiently spatially uniform extended sources in the sky.
-For that reason, the MRS calibration strategy during commissioning was to update the 2-dimensional spectro-photometric response on the detector using the 1-dimensional spectrum of the A-star HD~163466, flux calibrated using a theoretical continuum model \citep{Gordon2022}.
+For that reason, the MRS calibration strategy during commissioning was to update the 2D spectro-photometric response on the detector using the 1D spectrum of the A-star HD~163466, flux calibrated using a theoretical continuum model \citep{Gordon2022}.